spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/solutions-architects/sa-practices/value-stream-assessments/index.html.md

 1. Summary of the proposed future state mapping (with VSM diagram)
 1. Highlight the key differences, expected process and business benefits
 1. Walkthrough of recommendations
-1. Walkthrough and gain agreement for the transformation plan
+1. Walkthrough and gain agreement for the transformation plan.
+The transformation plan should be built in conjunction with professional services to yield best results.
+Please read how to position professional services in an opportunity [here](https://about.gitlab.com/handbook/customer-success/solutions-architects/processes/#positioning-professional-services)
 1. Define next steps and suggest a review date

 Example template of the executive briefing can be found [here](https://docs.google.com/presentation/d/133mECaV2vfUQGIn03mixXSI6ENrc4T-R_vRwXBRManA/edit?usp=sharing).
 Please modify accordingly to suit your customer's need.

 It is recommended to review the executive briefing with your champion, key stakeholder before the final meeting to collect additional feedback.
 The goal is to then deliver it jointly to the broader team to gain agreement.

-## FAQs & Objections frequently heard from customers/prospects
+## FAQs from customers/prospects

-1. What's in it for the customer?
+1. What's in it for me - the customer?

     - Free, hands-on consultative analysis of their software delivery lifecycle, including their current state, future state, and areas of improvements.
     - Competitive analysis of where they are compared to their peers in the industry.
 This report contains the most recent benchmark values for the four DORA metrics    (widely regarded as good measures of DevOps performance) [State of Devops Report 2021](https://services.google.com/fh/files/misc/state-of-devops-2021.pdf).